1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 Menu?
 Just four items: Jajangmyeon, sweet-and-sour pork, jjamppong, fried rice.
 A few options, but the essence never changes.
 It stood in front of my elementary school bus stop.
 And it’s still there, unchanged.
 Almost no Google info.
 Only about 24 reviews.
 No delivery platforms.
 Orders by phone.
 They deliver themselves.
 No flashy sign.
 No coupons.
 No SNS.
 No promotions.
 Yet almost everyone who’s lived long in neighborhood knows this place.

 Why?
 Because they have loyal regulars.
 They don’t need constant new customers.
 It’s the opposite of modern marketing logic.
 No trends.
 No hype.
 Just deep focus on Chinese food itself.
 That’s why this place strangely feels like Apple.
 No cheap marketing.
 No trend chasing.
 Just one style, done consistently.
-Maybe real strength in business isn’t about adding new things, but about staying immersed in your own rhythm for a long time.
+Maybe real strength in business isn’t about adding new things, but about staying immersed in your own immersive rhythm for a long time.

 4. How Do You Show Human Appeal?